Best Harness For Pugs | Perfect For This Snub Nosed Breed

 Doggie Design American River Dog Tux Harness

 This article will go over some valuable information for Pug owners, including why a harness is the best choice for this cutie-pie, rather than a collar.
-Then we will review the best harnesses for Pugs with top picks for budget, style and those pesky pullers.
+Then we will review the best harness for Pugs with top picks for budget, style and those pesky pullers.

 Brachycephaly: Breathing Issues in Pugs